Antibiotics, usage & over-use

 If you have been issued a prescription from your avian vet, then there should be clear instructions on how to administer any medications prescribed.
 Follow any directions given as suggested to avoid overdosing or other complications.
 Not all medications are administered the same way, as there are various types of antibiotics out there.
 Some are topical, oral, spot-on, vapour, injectables...

-There are many ointments or topical creams which contain antibiotics, these would be rubbed in to the skin as suggested by the vet.
-Oral antibiotics are usually ingested via the beak, directly in the crop, in their drinking water or mixed with the bird's food.
-Spot-on treatments are usually applied to the skin in a liquid form and works 'through' the skin where it enters the bloodstream.
+Spot-on treatments are usually applied to the skin in a liquid form and work 'through' the skin where it enters the bloodstream.
 Vapour antibiotics are usually in the form of a gas, the bird will breathe in the gas where it can enter the bloodstream through the lungs.
-Injectables work via a syringe, the antibiotic is injected directly in to the skin where it can act faster than taken orally or topically.
+Injectables work via a syringe, the antibiotic is injected directly into the skin where it can act faster than taken orally or topically.

 Abuse of use

-You would not put a bandage over your head, just in case you might hurt it at some point in the future, so why the need to treat for something that does not exist?.
+You would not put a bandage over your head, just in case you might hurt it at some point in the future, so why the need to treat for something that does not exist?
 Antibiotics should 'only' be used when absolutely required.
 These Rookies often know nothing about the antibiotics they are using or how they even work, but yet they still abuse them.
-Most of the time the bird actually dies from the antibiotics rather than the infection they are trying to cure, but the one administering them are usually too blind to see that.
+Most of the time the bird actually dies from the antibiotics rather than the infection they are trying to cure, but the one administering them is usually too blind to see that.

 Some people will at some point have a sick bird and in a state of panic will look through their collection of goodies to see what medication they have at hand.
 While they are panicking, they will give any antibiotic they have to the bird hoping it will fix the problem, later the bird dies.
 Was it the medication that killed the bird, overdosed?
 Or did it die from the infection?
 Well this is why you need to know what you are treating first, then and only then should you administer the 'right' antibiotic.

 A lot of older fanciers or professional breeders tend to steer clear of antibiotic use, but will lean more to the use of natural remedies because they have learnt the mistakes of overuse.
-You will never produce quality birds by over using antibiotics by any means.
+You will never produce quality birds by overusing antibiotics by any means.

 Overdose

 Overdosing is pretty common with novice fanciers or fanciers who are too cocksure of themselves.
-I don't care how long you have kept birds for, it does 'not' make you an avian vet!.
+I don't care how long you have kept birds for, it does 'not' make you an avian vet!
 It is the people who actually study, learn, use a microscope on a regular basis and know what they are doing who are the ones far less likely to overdose their bird.

-If you are one of those people on social media replying to someone who is requesting help for a sick bird, and you are the one suggesting S76, SCATT, Ivermectin or Moxidectin without knowing what is actually wrong with the bird, then you're an idiot!.
+If you are one of those people on social media replying to someone who is requesting help for a sick bird, and you are the one suggesting S76, SCATT, Ivermectin or Moxidectin without knowing what is actually wrong with the bird, then you're an idiot!
 If you do not know what is actually wrong with their bird, then do the other person and their bird a big favour, keep your opinions to yourself.

 Where to get it